azarcone/azarcone.github.io/content/courses/intro-R-linguists-11/index.md

 <h4>Description </h4>

-A four-day course on statistics and R for linguists which I offered for the linguistics PhD students in the Graduiertenkolleg of the SFB 732 at Uni Stuttgart.
+A four-day course on statistics and R for linguists which I offered for the linguistics PhD students in the Graduiertenkolleg of the SFB 732 at Uni Stuttgart (September 2011).

 <h4>Schedule </h4>